tylergross97/pdx_somatic_variant_calling/README.md

       - Quantifying the degree of similarity between the PDX sample and the original patient sample
    - Perform somatic copy number analysis
    - Add public dataset for users to test the pipeline on
+   - Allow for a sample sheet for input files

 ## Citations